Financial Aid Counselor/Program Coordinator

 Categories: Unit 4 - APC - Academic Professionals of California, Temporary, Full Time, Student Services

-- Promotes an environment of collaboration and service excellence by providing a broad range of student and family-facing financial aid services, including counseling and outreach activities.
+- Counseling and Outreach: Promote an environment of collaboration and service excellence by providing a broad range of student and family-facing financial aid services, including counseling and outreach activities.

-- Remains current with constantly evolving financial aid regulations (federal, state, institutional); emerging trends; and best practices in delivering service excellence.
+- Knowledge and Continual Learning: Remain current with constantly evolving financial aid regulations (federal, state, institutional); emerging trends; and best practices in delivering service excellence.